|

 He valued his family, and education,

-integrity, courtesy, kindness, generosity, thoughtfulness, hospitality, and the community
+integrity, courtesy, kindness, generosity, thoughtfulness, hospitality,

 of those who loved God.